BazzaCuda/TRARunrar/README.md

 Of course, big thanks are due to Phillipe for his original 32-bit component, some 16 years ago!

-N.B.
-The code expects you to rename unrar.dll to either unrar32.dll or unrar64.dll, as appropriate, so you can easily switch between compiling and running your application for either architecture; both are included for download in this project's releases.
+_N.B.
+If you download the DLL from rarlab.com, the code expects you to rename unrar.dll to either unrar32.dll or unrar64.dll, as appropriate, so that you can easily switch between compiling and running your application for either architecture; both DLLs are included for download in this project's releases._

 -----------